Skip to main content

 Overview

-Martha A. Dirks taught library science at Fort Hays State University from 1969 to 1992.
-These papers are comprised mainly of course materials from the classes taught by Dirks and accreditation materials from the National Council for the Accreditation of Teacher Education (N.C.A.T.E.) and Kansas Department of Education
+The Martha A. Dirks Papers consist of the faculty papers of Martha A. Dirks, who taught library science at Fort Hays Kansas State College from 1969 to 1992.
+These papers are comprised mainly of course materials along with accreditation materials from the National Council for the Accreditation of Teacher Education (N.C.A.T.E.) and Kansas Department of Education.

 Biographical / Historical